 Located just outside of Oberstdorf, the Explorer Hotel is a popular base for adventurers.
 Fill up on the hearty breakfast before starting your E5 adventure.
 There are limited evening dining options in the hotel itself, if you would like something heartier than the bistro options on offer, warm up with a short walk to the village of Oberstdorf itself where there are several dining options.

 Start your E5 adventure by taking a transfer to the hamlet of Spielmannsau (20 mins).
 From here the ascent to the Kemptner hut begins and the scenery becomes increasingly impressive.
 Keep your eyes peeled for marmots as they like to call the grassy meadows here home.
 Continue to ascend to the Mädelejoch (1,974m), a mountain pass that also marks the German/Austrian border.

 Start the descent through Rossgumpenalm passing the Simms waterfall and arriving in the hamlet of Holzgau, famous for its beautifully preserved buildings and their painted facades.
-A transfer arranged on the day (35 mins) takes you from here to Madau; your overnight location.
+A bus takes you from here to Madau; your overnight location.

 Boasting wonderful mountain views, this family-run hotel is well situated in the middle of the village.
 On sunny days, relax on one of the two sun terraces or benefit from the sauna, steam bath or herbal steam bath.